clojure/clojurescript/README.md

 ### Bugs

-- defining new namespaces is broken
-- deftype with IFn doesn't result in runnable object
 - namespaced keywords are broken
 - numeric keywords are broken
 - no division ("/" symbol in general is problematic)